Film Icon

 …this book’s true selling point is its visual content, which is positively mind-blowing in its unapologetic explicitness and sheer variety.

 An introductory essay, “The Summer of Love Ain’t Over Yet” by counterculture legend Paul Krassner, argues that the spirit of the time lives on.
-His major piece of evidence: the “eroticization of the news” that occurred during the Bill Clinton era, as “ever since Paula Jones accused Clinton of dropping his pants, exposing his gubernatorial gonads and requesting oral sex, this country has not been the same.”
+His major piece of evidence: the “eroticization of the news” that occurred during the Past-President Bill Clinton era, as “ever since Paula Jones accused Clinton of dropping his pants, exposing his gubernatorial gonads and requesting oral sex, this country has not been the same.”

 But again, this book’s true selling point is its visual content, which is positively mind-blowing in its unapologetic explicitness and sheer variety.
 Taken from now-forgotten publications like Ankh, Naked Confessions and Cinema Keyhole, as well as vintage flyers and posters, the images tend to be marked by day-glow body paint, swirly abstract backgrounds, garish props (including balloons, gaudy bed sheets and, of course, peace symbols) and cut-and-paste configurations (guys peeping out from vaginas, a woman riding a penis, etc.).
 Also, the naked bodies on display tend to diverge from modern standards of beauty, meaning the people shown here, both male and female, are very hairy.